d1kkop/Anger/README.md

 			data may never be updated since it was not created yet. solve this.
 		* Cluster Reliable_Ordered data (more efficient sending)
 		* Cluster Unreliable data (more efficient sending)
+		* Links that are created but never connected, will not remove themselves.

 	NOTES: